jamii/dida/debugger/README.md

-WARNING: Broken until ZT upgrades to zig 0.9.0
+WARNING: Broken in zig 0.9.0

 Todo:
 * don't show node for items that can't be expanded